benhowell/benhowell.github.com/_drafts/the_open_plan_anti_pattern.md

 Open plan work environments.
 Often touted as superior when compared to private work areas and offices not only because of the reduction in costs of accomodating staff, but also because of the open collaboration, communication, social interraction and team building they <i>apparently</i> foster.
 </p>
 <p>
 But does any of this actually stack up?
 Shouldn't we be looking at empirical studies to determine whether or not the percieved benefits are grounded in truth and reality rather than swallow our gutful of marketing speak about the so-called benefits?
 Are the cost savings economically sound?
-In this article I'll try to appeal to your common sense, logical reasoning and empathy, and will employ such tactics as scepticism, derision, sarcasm and flat out cynicism to prove beyond a shadow of a doubt the ultimate conclusion on the matter.
 </p>
 <p>
+In this article I'll try to appeal to your common sense, logical reasoning and empathy, and will employ such tactics as scepticism, derision, sarcasm and flat out cynicism to prove beyond a shadow of a doubt the ultimate conclusion on the matter.
+I will conclude the piece with some sobering and undisputable truths.
 Shall we get started?
 Rhetorical.
 </p>
 </div>